 And that’s why he went on Joe Rogan’s podcast.

-I like Joe Rogan.
-Joe Rogan is a great interviewer, because Joe Rogan makes no bones about the fact he’s barely prepared any questions or research on his subjects and instead wants to just ask you about which hallucinogens you’ve tried and whether you’ve seen this YouTube channel which reenacts Genghis Khan’s battles with spliffs.
+Joe Rogan is a weird interviewer, because Joe Rogan makes no bones about the fact he’s barely prepared any questions or research on his subjects and instead wants to just ask you about which hallucinogens you’ve tried and whether you’ve seen this YouTube channel which reenacts Genghis Khan’s battles with spliffs.
 It’s disarming.
 To Joe Rogan, you might as well not exist before his podcast, or outside of his podcasting room, but once you’re inside, you’re the person Joe Rogan is singularly most fascinated by in the entire universe, and he’s deeply invested in finding out what your opinion is on the first thing that comes to his mind.

 You could be telling Joe Rogan that you work in office management and are mainly involved in maintaining and optimising various systems and records, and Joe Rogan would take an enormous toke of his trusty joint and whisper “wooooaah.”
 He could ask you what you do for fun, what are your hobbies, and you could reply nothing, you don’t have any hobbies, and Joe Rogan would look at his table, put his hands to his temples, his eyes threatening to bulge out of their sockets, and exclaim “that’s so interesting to me, man.
 That’s some heavy shit.
 That’s dark.
 ‘Nothing.’
 Wow, that’s crazy.”
 You could sit there in complete silence for three hours and Joe Rogan would maintain eye contact with you, nodding away vigorously as though you were delivering the most excoriating state-of-the-nation address anyone had ever heard, occasionally imploring his cameraman Jamie to pull up a video of two CGI goblins having sex while chatting about flat earth theory.